 The amenity package offered at the subject property is relatively limited but typical of an older subsidized rental property such as the subject property.
 Key unit amenities include a range, refrigerator, microwave, central air conditioning and washer/dryer hookups.
-A laundry facility and playground will be provided as key project amenities.
+An on-site management office, community room, laundry facility and playground will be provided as key project amenities.
 Overall, the subject property does not lack any key amenities that would adversely impact its continued marketability as a subsidized rental property within the Washington market, as evidenced by the 100.0% occupancy rate currently reported for the subject property.
 However, this limited amenity package could limit the subject's rent potential in the unlikely event RA was lost and the property had to operate exclusively under the LIHTC program.